OlympusDAO-Education/Documentation/whitepapers/economic-productivity.md

 (3, 3) is a win-win situation in which both players stake their OHM tokens; this is *internal* coordination.
-The (1, 1) payoff is also a win-win situation, to a lesser degree, which happens when a buyer purchases OHM tokens from the protocol at a discount, and provides another asset (a stable coin or LP token) to the protocol treasury in return; this is *price* coordination.
+The (1, 1) payoff is also a win-win situation, to a lesser degree, which happens when a buyer purchases OHM tokens from the protocol at a discount, and provides another asset (e.g. a stablecoin) to the protocol treasury in return; this is *price* coordination.
 The (3, 3) meme basically expresses the idea that internal coordination - universally agreed upon, positive sum, cooperative behavior - is more economically productive than price coordination - divisive, zero